RHartung-ND/Data-Denoising/README.md

 ## 4. Conclusion

-Our evaluation demonstrates that neural network-based audio denoising methods show promising results but face significant challenges when generalizing to more diverse and natural acoustic conditions.
-The direct audio waveform approach outperformed the spectrogram-based method across all metrics, suggesting that time-domain processing may be more effective for preserving speech quality in our specific denoising task.
+A neural network-based audio denoising methods show promising results but face significant challenges when generalizing to more diverse and natural acoustic conditions.
+The direct audio waveform approach outperformed the spectrogram-based method based on perceived hearing, suggesting that time-domain processing may be more effective for preserving speech quality in our specific denoising task.

 The performance degradation observed on the test set highlights the importance of training with diverse and representative data.
 The gap between synthetic noise used in training and the natural acoustic variations in testing represents a fundamental challenge that must be addressed through more sophisticated data augmentation, architectural innovations, and domain adaptation techniques.

-By implementing the proposed improvements, we anticipate significant gains in generalization capability, potentially closing the performance gap between validation and test results while also improving overall denoising quality.
+By implementing the proposed improvements, I anticipate significant gains in generalization capability, potentially closing the performance gap between validation and test results while also improving overall denoising quality.
 Future work will focus on implementing and evaluating these enhancements, with particular emphasis on developing more perceptually aligned loss functions and leveraging the complementary strengths of time-domain and frequency-domain representations.